sealink/background_worker/README.md

    worker_id = MyWorker.perform_in_background(:my_task, message: "hello!")

+# Backgrounded

-By default this will call your instance method in the foreground -- you have to provide an enqueueing method with the #enqueue method like so:
+By default this will call your instance method in the foreground -- you have to provide an #enqueue_with configuration like so:

-    BackgroundWorker.enqueue_with do |klass, method_name, options|
+    BackgroundWorker.configure(
+      enqueue_with: -> klass, method_name, options {
         Resque.enqueue(klass, method_name, options)
-    end
+      }
+    )

 This is independent of the status reporting which (currently) always uses Redis.

+# Getting the status

 The worker_id you are returned can be used to get the status, and whether the worker has finished successfully, failed, or in progress: